sjs2a2000/bank/README.md

 3:TRANSFER
 4:BALANCE
 ```
-# Additional Details
-- all defualt pins are "1234"
-- as admin you can create new users

-# Admin Actions
-1. initialize - creates underlying data system requires to start up
-2. all users list - view all user names
-3. restart - ignore for now
-4. create new user

-# Customer Actions
+### Customer Actions
 1. deposit - adds money to a selected account
 2. withdrawl - remvoews money from a selected account
 3. open - opens new account
 4. transfer - move money from one user account to another

+# Additional Details
+- all defualt pins are "1234"
+- as admin you can create new users